A High-Gain Observer Approach to Robust Trajectory Estimation and Tracking for a Multi-rotor UAV: Control and Observer Design

-\begin{remark}[Inclusion of Actuator Dynamics in EHGO] The actuator dynamics evolve on the same time-scale as the EHGO.
-Now, consider the case of an EHGO without actuator dynamics.
+When designing an EHGO for highly dynamic systems, the inclusion of faster system dynamics must be considered.
+In the case of multi-rotors, the actuator dynamics evolve on the same timescale as the EHGO.
+If these dynamics are not considered in the EHGO design, overall system stability can be compromised.
+Consider an EHGO that neglects the actuator dynamics.
 While the actuators are changing their rotational rates according to \eqref{eq:actuatorDynamics} to apply the desired control input, the EHGO, with no knowledge of these relatively slow dynamics, will observe this delayed application of control as a large disturbance.
 In an effort to cancel this perceived disturbance, a larger control action is commanded.
 This causes the system to overshoot the reference dramatically.
-The opposite action occurs in trying to correct for the overshoot, resulting in aggressive oscillations that can destabilize the system.
+The opposite action occurs in trying to correct the overshoot, resulting in aggressive oscillations that can destabilize the system.

-An example of this behavior is shown in Fig. \ref{fig:actuatorDyanmicEffect}, where the rotational subsystem is simulated with and without actuator dynamics in the observer.
+This behavior is illustrated in Fig. \ref{fig:actuatorDyanmicEffect}, where the rotational subsystem is simulated with and without actuator dynamics in the observer.
 There is no nominal disturbance applied to the system, however, the disturbance estimate from the observer without actuator dynamics oscillates quickly between its saturation bounds.
-In this case the saturation bounds were chosen small enough to prevent the system from becoming unstable to illustrate the oscillatory behavior induced by the omission of the actuator dynamics.
-When the EHGO has a model of how the actuators are dynamically applying the desired control action, there is no longer a perceived disturbance due to the actuator delay, and the system functions nominally.
+In this case, the saturation bounds were chosen small enough to prevent the system from becoming unstable to illustrate the oscillatory behavior induced by the omission of the actuator dynamics.
+When the EHGO has a model of how the actuators are dynamically applying the desired control action, there is no longer a perceived disturbance due to the actuator dynamics, and the system functions nominally.
+Through simulation, it was found that observer performance is only mildly sensitive to the time constant of the actuator dynamics.
+Performance is recovered so long as the time constant of the dynamic model included in the observer is within a factor of two of the true dynamics.